Just 1971 state ambulance vehicles are on the road nationally, a Bhekisisa survey reveals.

 The national health department did not escape the commission’s scrutiny and was tasked with reviewing EMS standards, including prescribed ratios of ambulances to patients, taking into account factors such as the geographical size of provinces and the number of public- sector patients.
 The SAHRC also launched an investigation into the state of EMS services nationwide.

-Students train to become paramedics at Nelson Mandela University.
+Students training to become paramedics at Nelson Mandela University.

 In response to EMS shortages, many provinces have contracted private ambulance companies.
 Controversial firm Buthelezi EMS secured tenders to transport patients in the North West and Free State.